Skip to main content

 Application Product: VectoBac WDG

 • The product used for this type of application is an organic OMRI rated product.
-This product used a type of naturally occuring bacteria.
+This product uses a type of naturally occuring bacteria.

-• When applied as directed the product will not harm people, pets, nor wildlife including aquatic life, other insects, or honeybees.
+• When applied as directed, the product will not harm people, pets, nor wildlife including aquatic life, other insects, and honeybees.

 Vectobac WDG